 Charles steps forward, and rather than killing him or maiming him, the giants want to know about his obvious skills.
 Charles talks about his gun and the giants come up with a plan: there’s a Princess in a tower who they very much would like to get their hands on.
-They would do it themselves, but there is a dog who barks at the sight of any intrude, and therefore would wake up the whole palace.
+They would do it themselves, but there is a dog who barks at the sight of any intruder, and therefore would wake up the whole palace.
 So Charles loses all of his points with me when he agrees to – and carries out – the killing of the dog.

 The King tells her that if she does not marry the captain, she will need to dress as a peasant and make her way in life as such.
 She says she will sell pottery at the local market, but the King sabotages that by having some of his people run carts into her stand so that all the pottery breaks.
 Then he says he will build her a hut outside of the palace and for the rest of her life she will cook for anyone who comes to her, but she will not collect any money for it.

-One day Charles – remember Charles? – happens to hear about this little hut, so he travels there to get a meal.
+One day Charles – remember our protagonist Charles? – happens to hear about this little hut, so he travels there to get a meal.
 He asks her if she’s the King’s daughter, and eventually admits he’s the one that killed the giants.

 The Princess is overjoyed at this news, and tells her father (Charles has the sword and clothing pieces for proof, remember), who announces the huntsman is set to be her bridegroom.
-The King ordered a feast, and told his captain that Charles was just a visiting foreign lord.
-The King then set forth some questions about what he should do if “someone” was to lie about killing the giants.
+The King orders a feast, and tells his captain that Charles was just a visiting foreign lord.
+The King then sets forth some questions about what he should do if “someone” was to lie about killing the giants.
 The captain gives his answer: “‘He ought to be torn to pieces,” and thus the King announces that is his sentence.
 The huntsman and the Princess are wed, the huntsman brings his father and mother to live at the palace, “and after the death of the old King he received the kingdom.”

 So, if you read my post about The Goose-Girl, that ending should feel very familiar, since the substitute bride (lady-in-waiting) meets her demise in the same way.
 Even the description of the way the new royalty live out their days is very similar.
 In The Goose-Girl, “both of them reigned over their kingdom in peace and happiness,” and in The Skilful Huntsman, after Charles brings his parents to the palace, it is said that “they lived with their son in happiness.”
 This is interesting because happiness is not a common theme in most of these fairy tales.
 On the contrary, even if a story ends well, happiness is not a feeling explicitly expressed.

-Unfortunately there is no easily accessible information or analysis on The Skilful Huntsman, but I did find something else that is quite interesting.
+Unfortunately there is no easily accessible information or analysis to further my study of The Skilful Huntsman, but I did find something else that is quite interesting.
 There’s a book entitled The Skillful Huntsman: Visual Development of a Grimm Tale at Art Center College of Design, in which “sketches and full-color renderings thoroughly document the creative process of concept design, revealing a host of intriguing places—from sci-fi cities to castles, and people—from giants to royalty.”
 It was created by “three gifted students,” Khang Le, Mike Yamada, and Felix Yoon who were guided by their instructor, Scott Robertson, in the making of the book.
 I [think I] understand that it’s sort of an industry guidebook – if you know anything about it, please share!
 I’ve linked the page below where you can see some of the artwork (and purchase it, if you like #notsponsored); I do recommend taking a look.